Search StreamScheme

 The number one reason to use stream delay is to avoid “stream sniping,” the act of a viewer (or a group of viewers) using the information you’re streaming to their gaming advantage.
 Examples of this include:

 Due to these factors (and especially in less-popular games), many players might not want to group up when someone is live-streaming.
-Guilds may create rules to disallow it without the delay.
+Guilds may create rules to disallow it without delay.

 Potential Problem From Using Stream Delay